It's time for free prescription contraception in BC!

 AccessBC's campaign is based on the idea that universal coverage for prescription contraception is good policy - it helps the most vulnerable people in our communities, it reduces gender inequality, it improves health outcomes for parents and children, and it makes good fiscal sense.

-In their 2020 election platform, the BC NDP promised to make all prescription contraception free (see page 14).
-Unfortunately, this policy was not included in the 2021 budget!
+In their 2020 election platform, the BC NDP promised to make all prescription contraception free (see page 14), and free contraception was supported by the BC Liberals and the BC Greens (see page 10).
+Unfortunately, this policy was not included in the 2021 or 2022 budgets!
 Our campaign is working to keep up the pressure to ensure that this important policy is implemented as soon as possible!